The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Now you can start clipping out the design on your horse.
 Don’t forget to switch the blades back to a #10!

-- If you find that your horse has some marker lines remaining, grab a damp cloth to wipe them away.
+- If your horse has some marker lines remaining, grab a damp cloth to wipe them away.

-How to make crisp lines on your horse for his trace clip
+How to make crisp lines on your horse for their trace clip

 Common clipping issues and solutions – Techniques and equipment issues.